spacemeat/humon/README.md

 If you're building a Windows project in Visual Studio, and you want to use the static library, simply #include <humon/humon.h> or <humon/humon.hpp>, and link against the lib.
 If you want to use the DLL, define the HUMON_USING_DLL preprocessor symbol (either with a preceding #define or by passing `-DHUMON_USING_DLL` to the build) and link against the import lib.

 ### Humon version
 Humon uses semver in its language/API versioning scheme: `major.minor.patch` For changes that do not affect the API or correct behavior, the patch is incremented.
 For changes that only add to the API but do not break builds or behaviors, the minor value is incremented.
 For breaking changes, the major value is incremented.
-The version will generally refer to the C/C++ API version; the Humon format is considered stable.
-(Though of course, it's only Humon, and may not know of its own imperfections yet.)
+The version refers to the C/C++ API version; the Humon *format* is considered stable.

 The version number is defined in the C/C++ API as `HUMON_MAJORVERSION`, `HUMON_MINORVERSION`, and `HUMON_PATCHVERSION`.